 - i.
-The Group has a total banking facility of EUR344,074 which includes guarantee facilities of EUR280,000.
-Bank loans and overdraft bear interest ranging from 4.27% p.a. to 6.4% p.a.
+The Group has a total banking facility of EUR129,860 which relates to guarantee facilities.
 The banking facilities are secured by general hypothec over the assets of subsidiaries, guarantees provided by Group companies, pledging of cash balances and by general hypothec over the assets, pledging of insurance policies and guarantees of the major shareholder. - ii.
-Other borrowings, bearing interest from 0.75% to 2% p.a., were fully paid by the end of June 2015.
-These borrowings were secured by general hypothec over assets of a subsidiary and pledge of insurance policy. - iii.
 Amounts payables to related parties are unsecured and bear interest at 8% p.a.